RodolfoAMaranhao/RodolfoAMaranhao.github.io/sample_page.md

 ### 2. EDA (exploratory data analysis)

-By taking a first look at our data we can definitely see some trends:
+By taking a first look at our data we can definitely see some trends: <br><br>
-• Most of our songs were released after the 1980s.
+• Most of our songs were released after the 1980s.  <br><br>
-• Also, the majority of songs were composed in the major scale, in 4/4 time signature, in the Keys of C, F#, G#, D and recorded in studio.
+• Also, the majority of songs were composed in the major scale, in 4/4 time signature, in the Keys of C, F#, G#, D and recorded in studio.  <br><br>
-• They also are not explicit and have a duration between 2 and 6 minutes.
+• They also are not explicit and have a duration between 2 and 6 minutes. <br><br>

-• As for Artists, the followers feature was highly skewed (with a minimum of 1 follower, maximum of 78 million and averaging 1.1 million).
+• As for Artists, the followers feature was highly skewed (with a minimum of 1 follower, maximum of 78 million and averaging 1.1 million).  <br><br>
-• Artist Popularity was also skewed (with a minimum of 1, maximum of 100 and averaging 51).
+• Artist Popularity was also skewed (with a minimum of 1, maximum of 100 and averaging 51).  <br><br>
-• However, the most popular artists (Justin Bieber, Taylor Swift, Bad Bunny…) were not necessarily the artists with the most followers (Ed Sheeran, Ariana Grande, Drake…).
+• However, the most popular artists (Justin Bieber, Taylor Swift, Bad Bunny…) were not necessarily the artists with the most followers (Ed Sheeran, Ariana Grande, Drake…). <br><br>

 Additionally, we should split songs in popularity to create new categories, popular and not_popular.
 We are trying to predict how likely a song is to fall under the "popular" category, and by taking a first look at our features we can assume we have two features that look more important, "artist_popularity" and "release_year"